-A Unique Civil War Tour in Nashville!
+A Unique Civil War Tour in Franklin!

 Learn how the Battle of Franklin unfolded and how the McGavock family watched as their home became the largest field hospital in the area.
 After the war, the McGavocks were instrumental in the creation of the Confederate Cemetery where nearly 1,500 soldiers who were killed in the battle are buried.